upstage-org/upstage_backend/README.md

-This guide will help you set up and run the Upstage application using Docker from the source code.
+This guide will help you set up and run the UpStage application using Docker from the source code.

 It is recommended that you run three Debian docker machines/virtual machines with three separate subdomains.